Food and food related illnesss

 engages in frequent episodes of uncontrolled eating, orbinge

-, during which they may feel frenzied or out of control, often
+eating, during which they may feel frenzied or out of control, often

 consuming food past the point of being full.
 The term binge eating as slang